taura/parallel-distributed-programming-code/21mnist/README.md

 Navigating the source code
 ==========================

+Three options to know how things actually work

-1. open `docs/doxy/html/index.html` with your browser to see documentation of source files
+1. open https://taulec.zapto.org/~share/parallel-distributed/21mnist/docs/doxy/html/files.html to see function/method/struct documentation (the same documents are in the source code, too, but this one is easier to navigate)
-1. open `docs/tags/HTML/index.html` with your browser to jump between functions
+1. open https://taulec.zapto.org/~share/parallel-distributed/21mnist/docs/tags/HTML/index.html with your browser to jump between functions (where this function is defined and where this function is called)
-1. compile it with -O0 -g (edit Makefile) and run it under the debugger (gdb or cuda-gdb)
+1. compile it with -O0 -g (edit Makefile) and run it under the debugger (gdb or cuda-gdb) (useful to know how things exactly work, from reading data to training to calling layers to updating weights)

 A guide for developing your code
 ==========================